Course Outline

 2.1

-2 Synthesise complex information about dietary intake, physical activity, hydration, and body composition to create evidenced-based dietary and supplement recommendations for active individuals that support performance and health goals Creative and critical thinker
+2 Synthesise complex information about dietary intake, physical activity and hydration to create evidenced-based dietary and supplement recommendations for active individuals that support performance and health goals Creative and critical thinker

 Engaged